ucdavis/FairMLCourse/Blog.md

 **May 9, 2250:**

-Concerning Problem 2:  Recall that originally I had specified the **occ** variab le for deweighting.
+Concerning Problem 2:  Recall that originally I had specified the **occ** variable for deweighting.
 That would have been a single number.
-But then I remembere d that **qeKNN()** does not handle deweighting for R factors, so I said you'll h ave to preprocess the data, replacing the **occ** column by 5 dummy-variable col umns.
+But then I remembered that **qeKNN()** does not handle deweighting for R factors, so I said you'll have to preprocess the data, replacing the **occ** column by 5 dummy-variable columns.
 Let's refer to the new data frame as pef1.

-But, since use the same deweighting factor for each of the dummies.
+But, still use the same deweighting factor for each of the dummies.

 So, your code will do